Petr Cech will undeniably go down as one of the greatest – if not the greatest – goalkeeper in Premier League history.

 But all good things come to an end, and Cech’s decline in recent seasons cannot be ignored.

-On Sunday the Gunners goalkeeper was arguably at fault for both goals in the horrible 2-1 defeat to Bournemouth that leaves them even further adrift of their top four rivals.
+Back in January the Gunners goalkeeper was arguably at fault for both goals in the horrible 2-1 defeat to Bournemouth that leaves them even further adrift of their top four rivals.

 It even appeared to reduce this grown up Arsenal fan to tears: